 With online activities and virtual schooling becoming more common than ever, headphones are an essential part of any kid’s back to school kit.
-But if you’re looking for a new set of headphones for a young child in primary school, you may not be sure what features to look for.
-In this guide from TechXpress, we’ll discuss some of the features that will ensure you find the right top-rated headphones for primary school kids.
+But if you’re looking for a new set of primary school headphones for a young child, you may not be sure what features to look for.
+In this guide from TechXpress, we’ll discuss some of the features that will ensure you find the right top-rated primary school headphones.
 Let’s get started.

 1. A Built-In Microphone